jakemmarsh/reddit-tumblr-bot/README.md

 **A few notes:**
 - The configuration file should be titled 'settings.cfg' and should be placed in the same directory as the source `.py` files
 - All parameters drawn from the config file are automatically strings.
-Quotes are not necessary, and for things like the number of seconds they must be cast as `int`s when used (this is already done for you).
+Quotes are not necessary, and for things like the number of seconds they must be cast as `int` when used (this is already done for you).